PM-League/PM-League.github.io/book/PM/pm-concepts.md

 ## Organizational Strategy and Projects
 ### Organizational Strategy
 Organizations generally establish strategies based on their mission, vision, policies, and factors outside the organizational boundary. \
-Projects are often the means to accomplish strategic goals. \
+Projects are often the means to accomplish _strategic goals_. \
 An example of a value creation framework is shown in Figure 2.
 |![Figure 2](../images/Fig1-2.drawio.png)
 |:--:|
 |Figure 2 — Example of value creation framework|

-Strategic goals may guide the identification and development of opportunities. \
+_Strategic goals_ may guide the identification and development of _opportunities_. \
-Opportunities selection includes consideration of various factors, such as how benefits can be realized and risks can be managed.
+_Opportunities_ selection includes consideration of various factors, such as how benefits can be realized and risks can be managed.

-The project aims to provide measurable benefits that contribute to realizing the selected opportunities. \
+The project aims to provide measurable benefits that contribute to realizing the selected opportunities.

-The project objective contributes to the project goal by creating the required deliverables.
+The project objective contributes to the project goal by creating the required deliverables. \
+Project goals

-Project goals are achieved when the benefits are realized. \
+* are achieved when the benefits are realized;
-Goals might not be achieved until a time after the objectives are achieved.
+* might not be achieved until a time after the objectives are achieved.

 ### Opportunity Evaluation and Project Initiation
 To support informed decision-making by responsible management, opportunities may be evaluated to identify feasible projects that could transform some or all of these opportunities into realized benefits. \
 These opportunities
-* may address, for example, a new market demand, a current organizational need, or a new legal requirement, and
+* may address, for example, a new market demand, a current organizational need, or a new legal requirement; and
 * are often evaluated through a set of activities that provide formal authorization to start a new project.

-The organization should identify a project sponsor responsible for project goals and benefits. \
+The organization should identify a project sponsor responsible for project _goals and benefits_. \
-The goals and benefits may result in a justification for the investment in the project (e.g., in the form of a business case), which may contribute to prioritizing all opportunities. \
+The _goals and benefits_ may result in a _justification_ for the investment in the project (e.g., in the form of a business case), which may contribute to prioritizing all opportunities. \
-The purpose of the justification is usually to obtain organizational commitment and approval for investment in the selected projects.
+The purpose of the _justification_ is usually to obtain organizational commitment and approval for investment in the selected projects.

-The evaluation process may include multiple criteria, including financial investment appraisal techniques and qualitative criteria, such as strategic alignment, social impact, and environmental impact. \
+The evaluation process may include multiple criteria, including
+* financial investment appraisal techniques, and
+* qualitative criteria (e.g., strategic alignment, social impact, and environmental impact).
 Criteria may differ from one project to another.

 ### Benefits Realization